July 12, 2024

 By: Grit Psychology

-Mental Health in the Workplace: Understanding and Preventing Burnout
+Understanding and Preventing Workplace Burnout

 As we embrace the warm days of July and the promise of summer vacation, it’s crucial to turn our attention to an overlooked but critical aspect of our professional lives: mental health in the workplace.
 Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress, and has become increasingly prevalent in today’s fast-paced work environments (Maslach & Leiter, 2022).
 Understanding burnout and implementing strategies for prevention can help create a healthier, more productive workplace.